psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 environment.
 Vanilla is what you'll likely want to stick with. "initial_dir" should be the local base path for all input and output files.
 Generally, set "getenv" to be True.
 When True, Condor will use the current environment variables of the user.
-Additional environment variables can be specified via "environment" in the last line.
+Additional environment variables can be specified via a further option, "environment".

 Some additional resource requests about the CPU cores needed and the expected memory usage are made with the following specifications: